Celebrate National Indigenous Peoples Day

 June is National Indigenous History Month, and on June 21, we celebrate National Indigenous Peoples Day.
-Even though the end of the school year can get a little hectic, we should not skip celebrating important topics, especially ones that provide a great learning opportunity.
+We know the end of the school year can get a little hectic.
+However, we should not skip celebrating important topics, especially ones that provide great learning opportunities.
 How can you make the most of these celebrations with your learners?
 Keep reading to learn more about resources, events, activities, and ideas to observe National Indigenous History Month and National Indigenous Peoples Day.

 National Indigenous History Month

 National Indigenous History Month officially began with a unanimous motion in Canada’s House of Commons in 2009.
-However, Indigenous activists have laid the foundation for a day of recognition since the 1980s.
-Each June we celebrate Indigenous Peoples’ accomplishments and diverse histories across Turtle Island.
+However, Indigenous activists laid the foundation for a day of recognition in the 1980s.
+Each June, we celebrate Indigenous Peoples’ accomplishments and diverse histories across Turtle Island.

-One way to learn about Indigenous history and culture is to read books by Indigenous authors.
-The First Nations Education Steering Committee has an excellent list of authentic First Peoples resources for K-9 and 10-12 and adult learning.
+One way to learn about Indigenous histories and cultures is to read books by Indigenous authors.
+The First Nations Education Steering Committee has an excellent list of resources for K-9 and 10-12 and adult learning.
 Each book on the list is annotated and identified by grade level and Nation.
-There are many excellent resources here, and the only challenge will be choosing between them!
+There are many excellent resources here.
+The only challenge will be choosing between them!

-As the school year winds down, it can also be a great time to take a field trip with your learners.
-Check out your local library or nearby museums – either may have events or exhibits that you can visit.
+As the school year winds down, it can be a great time to take a field trip.
+Check out your local library or nearby museums.
+There may be events or exhibits you can visit.
 If you are in the Gatineau area, consider visiting the First Peoples Hall at the Canadian Museum of History.
-The exhibit features over 2,000 historical and contemporary objects and leaves you with a deeper understanding of Indigenous Peoples, their history and their contributions to society.
+The exhibit features over 2,000 historical and contemporary objects.
+It leaves you with a deeper understanding of Indigenous Peoples and their histories and contributions to society.
 Can’t make it to the museum?
-They also have teacher resources that can help bring the museum to you, such as virtual presentations, online modules, history boxes and virtual exhibits, and suggested activities.
+They also have educator resources to help bring the museum to you!
+Resources include virtual presentations, online modules, history boxes, virtual exhibits, and suggested activities.

-If you are looking for lesson plans about Indigenous content aligned with the curriculum, try Lessons from the Earth and Beyond by Isaac Murdoch.
+If you are looking for lesson plans with curriculum-aligned Indigenous content, try Lessons from the Earth and Beyond by Isaac Murdoch.
 These resources offer inquiry-based activities for different age ranges, including recordings in Anishinaabe!

 Of course, the most impactful way to learn about Indigenous Peoples is to meet and connect with local Indigenous communities!
-If you’re not sure how to start, try reaching out to your local Friendship Centre.
-They should be able to point you in the right direction and help you navigate the appropriate cultural Protocols.
-You can invite an Elder or Knowledge Keeper to your classroom to share their knowledge through traditional stories, language teaching, crafts, or even a land-based activity.
+If you’re unsure how to start, try contacting your local Friendship Centre.
+They should be able to point you in the right direction and help you navigate the appropriate Cultural Protocols.
+Invite an Elder or Knowledge Keeper to your classroom.
+Elders and Knowledge Keepers have valuable knowledge to share through traditional stories, language teaching, crafts, or land-based activities.

 National Indigenous Peoples Day

-June 21 was chosen as National Indigenous Peoples Day because it marks the beginning of the summer solstice.
+National Indigenous Peoples Day is June 21 because it marks the beginning of the summer solstice.
 Indigenous Peoples worldwide have been celebrating the summer solstice for thousands of years.
-June 21 is the longest day and the shortest night of the year and is a time associated with gathering.
-Indigenous communities observe this holiday across Canada and if you are in the Yukon or the Northwest Territories, June 21 is considered an official holiday.
+June 21 is the longest day and shortest night of the year.
+It is a time associated with gathering.
+Indigenous communities observe this holiday across Canada.
+If you are in the Yukon or the Northwest Territories, June 21 is an official holiday.

-- Participate in the Education Days as part of The Summer Solstice Indigenous Festival.
-If you are in the Ottawa region you can participate in person from June 22 to June 24, but there are also virtual options from June 2 to June 21.
+- Participate in the Education Days as part of the Summer Solstice Indigenous Festival.
+If you are in the Ottawa region, you can participate in person from June 22 to June 24.
+There are also virtual options from June 2 to June 21.

 - Learn a few greetings in an Indigenous language.
-Try First Voices to help you get started.
+First Voices can help you get started.

 - Learn more about the Truth and Reconciliation Commission’s 94 Calls to Action and make a plan for how you and your learners can personally address some of them.

-Many celebrations across the country will undoubtedly mark this day, and getting involved in one of them is probably the best way to observe National Indigenous Peoples Day.
-Here are a few highlights of what is going on in each province and territory:
+Many celebrations across the country will mark this day.
+Getting involved is probably the best way to observe National Indigenous Peoples Day.
+Here are a few highlights of what is happening in each province and territory.

-- If you are fortunate enough to be in the Yukon, there are artist demonstrations, ceremonies, concerts, traditional food offerings, and more.
+Suppose you are fortunate enough to be in the Yukon.
+In that case, there are artist demonstrations, ceremonies, concerts, traditional food offerings, and more.

-- In Whistler, British Columbia, at the Squamish Lil’wat Cultural Centre, there are weeklong celebrations of National Indigenous Peoples Day.
-June 21 marks the opening of the Ancient Wellness Exhibition, and there will also be performances, feasts, live canoe carving, an artist market and many other activities throughout the week.
+The Squamish Lil’wat Cultural Centre in Whistler, British Columbia, has a weeklong National Indigenous Peoples Day celebration.
+June 21 marks the opening of the Ancient Wellness Exhibition.
+There will also be performances, feasts, live canoe carving, an artist market, and many other activities.

-- Iqaluit, Nunavut, plans to honour the Inuit land we live on June 21.
-You can stay up-to-date using the city’s website.
+Iqaluit, Nunavut, plans to honour Inuit land on June 21.
+You can stay up-to-date on the city’s website.

-- Calgary, Alberta, is hosting an Aboriginal Awareness Week from June 20-25, including an Indigenous Showcase Variety Show, a hand games tournament, and a Powwow.
+Calgary, Alberta, is hosting an Aboriginal Awareness Week from June 20-25.
+It includes an Indigenous Showcase Variety Show, a hand games tournament, and a Powwow.
 Admission to most of the events is free, and everyone is welcome!

-- You can follow the Regina National Indigenous Peoples Day page on Facebook to stay up to date about celebrations if you are in this area of Saskatchewan.
+You can follow the Regina National Indigenous Peoples Day page on Facebook to stay updated about celebrations if you are in this area of Saskatchewan.

-- Aboriginal Peoples Television Network (APTN) will host the first in-person celebrations since 2019 at The Forks in Winnipeg, Manitoba.
-The event is free and open to the public, with a long list of Indigenous performers on the roster.
-APTN will also be broadcasting the event for those who cannot physically attend.
+Aboriginal Peoples Television Network (APTN) will host the first in-person celebrations since 2019 at The Forks in Winnipeg, Manitoba.
+The event is free and open to the public.
+It includes a long list of Indigenous performers on the roster.
+APTN will also broadcast the event for those who cannot attend in person.

-- The Sitansisk Pow Wow will be taking place in Fredericton, New Brunswick.
-Join the two-day event and listen as the Wolastoqiyik People share their culture through music, dance and traditional ceremonies.
+The Sitansisk Pow Wow will take place in Fredericton, New Brunswick.
+Join the two-day event and listen as the Wolastoqiyik People share their culture through music, dance, and traditional ceremonies.

-This list is far from complete; many celebrations are occurring from coast to coast to coast.
-If you are looking for something near you, check out events posted in your community, or try contacting your local Friendship Centre to find out how you can participate in celebrating National Indigenous Peoples Day.
+This list is far from complete.
+Many celebrations occur from coast to coast.
+If you want something local, check out events posted in your community.
+Contact your local Friendship Centre to find out how you can participate in celebrating National Indigenous Peoples Day.

 Do you know how you will celebrate National Indigenous History Month and National Indigenous Peoples Day?
 Will you be observing with your learners, family, or both?
 We would love to hear from you!